stoeps13/connections-doc/source/admin/admin/t_admin_communities_add_members.md

 To use administrative commands, you must use the wsadmin client.
 See [Starting the wsadmin client](t_admin_wsadmin_starting.md) for details.
 The administrative commands for adding owners and members to a community do not require a server restart to take effect, and no file checkout is necessary.

+!!! note
-**Note:** You can also use the following commands to add owners and members to subcommunities.
+    You can also use the following commands to add owners and members to subcommunities.

 The config-admin Jython scripts that get and set properties use the implicit AdminConfig object available in IBM® WebSphere® Application Server Admin \(wsadmin\) to interact with the Communities server.
 If an error occurs when you are using the following MBean commands, you can determine what went wrong by examining the SystemOut.log file.